kautsarady/nextjs-base/README.md

-# Ready to go Next.js Boilerplate
+# Ready to go Next.js Boilerplate (ULTIMATE)
-## What's Included
+Ultimate Flavors, this is my personal tool preferences for writing medium to huge Next.js app, many of the features included here might be doesn't suit your usecase or might be overkill.
+USE AT YOUR OWN RISK!
-- Husky git commit hook
+## Ultimate additions (aside from the basics)
-- SCSS Bases (e.g. CSS Reset, Normalize CSS)
+- Redux toolkit + Next Redux Wrapper integration
-- VScode settings flavor (.vscode folder and jsconfig.json file)
+- Using preact instead of react bundle (next-plugin-preact)
-- Linters flavor (Stylelint and Eslint)
+- Global page loader using nprogress
-- Next config (next.config.js) and project structure flavor
+- Enable bundle analyzer